 This qualification provides the opportunity to learn about the Hospitality and Catering Industry.
 Students will learn through both practical and written tasks about the key aspects of being successful in the industry.
+The course links to local businesses, making the work realistic and relevant.
 This also allows students to build and develop a range of skills and knowledge which could support employability.